-Each plot that received biosolids is 22 m (72') wide (11-12 rows of biosolids).
-Plots that were planted with 435 trees/acre are 21.3 m (70') long to accommodate 3.05 m x 3.05 m (10' x 10') tree spacing (8 rows x 8 columns of trees).
-Plots that are planted with 716 trees/ha (290 trees/acre) are 32 m (105') long to accommodate 3.05 m x 4.57 (10' x 15') tree spacing (again 8 rows x 8 columns of trees).
-The no-tree biosolids plots are 10.67 m (35') wide.
-Figure 3 provides a layout of the relative locations of the three blocks and the treatments within each block as they were installed at ERCO.
-The total area depicted is 1.26 ha (3.11 ac).
+Each plot that received biosolids is 22 meters wide (72 feet wide) with 11-12 rows of biosolids.
+Plots that were planted with 1,074 trees/hectare (435 trees/acre) are 21.3 meters (70 feet) long to accommodate 3 meters x 3 meters (10 foot x 10 foot) tree spacing (8 rows x 8 columns of trees).
+Plots that are planted with 716 trees/hectare (290 trees/acre) are 32.0 meters (105 feet) long to accommodate 3 meters x 4.6 meters (10 foot x 15 foot) tree spacing (again 8 rows x 8 columns of trees).
+The no-tree biosolids plots are 11 meters (35 feet) wide.
+Figure 5 provides a layout of the relative locations of the three blocks and the treatments within each block as they were installed at ERCO.
+The total area depicted is 12,406 square meters or 1.24 hectares (133,540 square feet or 3.11 acres).

 Within each plot the outer two rows of trees around the perimeter were designated as buffers to isolate treatments and provide access routes, thereby reducing disturbance of soil and vegetation in the plots.
 The sample collection areas within each plot consist of the innermost 16 trees, to reduce possible edge effects.
 The central area of four rows by four columns of trees contains all soil water sample collection equipment.
-The three control plots (no trees, no biosolids) are $10.67 \text{ m} \times 10.67 \text{ m} (35' \times 35')$ with instrumentation in the central portion of the plots.
+The three control plots (no trees, no biosolids) are 11 meters x 11 meters (35 feet x 35 feet) with instrumentation in the central portion of the plots.